dmester/sffjs/readme.txt

 FILES

-You got three files when you extracted the script library:
+You got a number of files when you extracted the script library:

-stringformat.js      - Compressed and obfuscated, to be used in production. stringformat.src.js  - Commented source file for your reference. test.html            - Test page that performs unit tests on the library.
+stringformat.js       - Compressed and obfuscated, to be used in production. stringformat.src.js   - Commented source file for your reference. tests.html            - Test page that performs unit tests on the library. stringformat.tests.js - Script for tests.html.

 HOW TO USE